 The place for East Oaklanders to see everything transportation related going on in your neighborhood

 Welcome to the City of Oakland’s Municipal Election page.
-The next election for the City of Oakland will be the General Municipal Election that will take place on November 3, 2020.
 This is your resource for accessing information on City of Oakland voting, candidates, ballot measures (for OUSD Ballot Measures, please refer to OUSD directly) as well as other election-related services for the City of Oakland.
 The Office of the City Clerk is currently reviewing its polices and procedures for election-related matters as it relates to maintaining appropriate Social Distancing and will provide any updates should they change.

 Looking to install electric vehicle charging stations at home or as part of a larger project?
 Oakland's Planning and Building Department is here to help.
 Please find a project submission checklist and required permit applications below, instructions on how to submit your plans, and further resources on electric vehicle charging for your home or larger project.